gaultier/blog/tip_of_the_day_2.md

 Note, we can alternatively create the whole allocation as `PROT_NONE` and then mark the real (user-visible) allocation as `PROT_READ | PROT_WRITE`, that also works.

-So that's it, a poor man Adress Sanitizer in a few lines of code.
+So that's it, a poor man's Address Sanitizer in a few lines of code.

 ## Variations